 Jackson Michael: Oh, yeah, that’s great.
 You know, a lot of it is centered around the game before the money.com.
 A lot of stuff is there even my email address is in my About section.
 And you know, the game before the money podcast is everywhere you listen to podcasts, you can get that.
 And you can also located on the website, which has a lot of great football history articles.
 Scott links to the game before the money book, also.

 Steve Washuta: Yeah, and I recommend it.
 I have not seen the documentary yet.
 I will certainly do that.
-But I do recommend all of Jackson’s content, for those of you who are football fans, and if you’re not a football fan and your father or brother or uncle is sent send it away to them.
+But I do recommend all of Jackson’s content.
+For those of you who are football fans.
+And if you’re not a football fan and your father or brother or uncle is.
+Send it away to them.
 It’s good stuff.
 And especially for real diehard football fans, it’s we already know everything about what’s going on.

 Now, it’s important that you learn about the past, because the past repeats itself.
-And I do think there is an unfortunately, there there is there’s an era of people who only know basically, Dan Marino on and anything before that.
+And I do think there is an unfortunately.
+There is there’s an era of people who only know basically, Dan Marino on and anything before that.
 They don’t even believe it exists.
 So it’s important to learn about the past.

-Steve Washuta: Yeah, even in a sort of, you know, Vince Lombardi as far as like race relations was concerned, I’m sure you’re familiar with this.
-In the early 60s, when in the NFL wasn’t necessarily sort of hip to making sure that there wasn’t racial profiling, for lack of a better term, they Vince Lombardi took took took that ahead of the game here.
+Steve Washuta: Yeah, even in a sort of, you know, Vince Lombardi as far as like race relations was concerned.
+I’m sure you’re familiar with this.
+In the early 60s.
+When in the NFL wasn’t necessarily sort of hip to making sure that there wasn’t racial profiling.
+For lack of a better term.
+Vince Lombardi took that ahead of the game here.
 So he, I think, when he started with the Packers, there was one African American player.
-And you know, by 1967, he had like 13 on the roster, and he was very authoritative with this player saying we will not deal with discrimination on this team.
+And you know, by 1967, he had like 13 on the roster.
+And he was very authoritative with this player saying we will not deal with discrimination on this team.

-And, you know, that’s, it’s, it’s interesting to think about, you know, and, and then yeah, you know, with coaching opportunities, too.
+And, you know, that’s, it’s, it’s interesting to think about, you know.
+Then yeah, you know, with coaching opportunities, too.
 You know, that’s, that’s something that’s, that’s been worked on over the years, too.
-So yeah, you learn the history of our country a lot of the time and kind of the fabric of our country.
+You learn the history of our country a lot of the time and kind of the fabric of our country.
 And the trends through the player stories.

 Steve Washuta: Jackson, this has been great, very informative.
 I will link all of your stuff below the podcast.
 Thank you so much for joining the Trulyfit podcast.